word-fish/wordfish-python/README.md

                       12345_sentences.txt
                       12346_sentences.txt
               terms
-                  terms1
-                  terms2

-              jobs
-                  run1_corenlp.txt
-                  run4_features.txt
-                  run5_inference.txt
+                  terms1_terms.txt
+                  terms2_relationships.txt

               scripts
+                  run_extraction_corpus.job
+                  run_extraction_relationships.job
+                  run_extraction_terms.job

-The folders are generated dynamically for each corpus and terms plugin based on the "tag" variable in the plugin's config.
-The tag names for the plugins are the only unique requirement, and the creator of the plugin can either decide a meaningful unique id for the sentences output, or not specify and let deepdive.corpus decide.
-This doesn't matter until all extractions are complete, at which time a unique ID is assigned to the files.
+The folders are generated dynamically by the `run.py` script for each corpus and terms plugin based on the "tag" variable in the plugin's config.
+Relationships, by way of being associated with terms, are stored in the equivalent folder, and the process is only separate because it is not the case that all plugins for terms can have relationships defined.
+The corpus are kept separate at this step as the output has not been parsed into the wordfish standard to allow integration across corpus and terminologies, at which point wordfish unique IDs will be assigned.

-### 4. Run cluster jobs

-Most of these files are not generated with the run.py script - the run.py script generates jobs to be run in parallel to produce these files (in the "jobs" directory), and some of these jobs require generic scripts (in the "scripts" directory) that use wordfish-python functions in the cluster environment.
-The high level idea is that we package each step of the pipeline into a set of jobs that can be run in parallel (specified as lines in each file in the "jobs" directory).
-This means that after running run.py, you will have sentences for each corpus, a term data structure for each data structure, and a folder filled with "jobs" to submit to a cluster, and run in the order specified when the previous step has completed.
-This package provides functions for running these commands in a slurm (submission) environment, or a launch system (all at once) (details to follow).

-(Note: For now, since obtaining the corpus and parsing to sentences is not computationally or time intensive, this is also done by the run script, but this could also be moved to be a cluster task.)

 ** under development **
 more details to come as they are figured out, coded, etc.